 WEIGHT: 35 to 60 pounds

-The Wirehaired Pointing Griffon was developed in the Netherlands in the late 1800s to be a versatile hunting breed.
-Today, the Wirehaired Pointing Griffon remains an excellent pointing and retrieving dog used to hunt upland birds.
-The straight, wiry, harsh, water-resistant double coat does not shed, but it must be brushed out thoroughly at least once a week.
-The Wirehaired Pointing Griffon also needs professional trimming or handstripping three or four times a year.
+The wirehaired pointing griffon was developed in the Netherlands in the late 1800s to be a versatile hunting breed.
+Today, the wirehaired pointing griffon remains an excellent pointing and retrieving dog used to hunt upland birds.
+The straight, wiry, harsh, water-resistant double coat is low shed, but it must be brushed out thoroughly at least once a week.
+The wirehaired pointing griffon also needs professional trimming or handstripping three or four times a year.

 HEIGHT: 20 to 24 inches tall at the shoulder